emrichmp/myBPI/README.md

 ### Breakdown
 I broke down this project into these parts...
 * Header
-    * I wanted this to be a Navbar that had the Vianai logo, home, profile, contact us and powered by coindesk disclaimer.
+    * I wanted this to be a Navbar that had the "Company" logo, home, profile, contact us and powered by coindesk disclaimer.
-    * I chose these things as a first step to make it seem like it was incorporated in the Vianai website.
-The 'contact us' links directly to the Vianai contact page and the links were styled like Vianai's web page.
+    * I chose these things as a first step to make it seem like it was incorporated in the "Company" website.
+The 'contact us' links directly to the "Company" contact page and the links were styled like "Company"'s web page.
 * Form
     * I knew I was required to have inputs that influenced the data pulled.
 I needed these inputs to take in that user data and have it dictate the AJAX request to the API.
 I decided to go about this with a date selector input and a html form selection input.
 This would lead to less potential errors because instead of the user having to put in the correct date or currency format, the user can just choose what they want.
     * I also decided to style these in a way that made it look less vanilla and more minimalistic and eye catching.
-Vianai's website is very aesthetic and I wanted my frontend to take that same minimal User friendly UI approach.
+"Company"'s website is very aesthetic and I wanted my frontend to take that same minimal User friendly UI approach.
 * Data Display
     * This I ended up breaking up into three parts...
         1. Current Data